A No-Bake Chocolatey, Honeycomb Crunchie Tiffin that you’ll want to make again and again!

 If the Chocolate isn't fully melted, then turn the heat back on to a LOW setting, and heat briefly to encourage it to melt.
 Make sure the heat is low and you don't leave it on too long as this can cause it to split.

-Pour the Digestives, Crunchie, and Raisins into a large bowl, and pour the Sugar/Chocolate/Butter mix on top.
+Pour the Digestives, Crunchie, and Raisins into a large bowl, and pour the Syrup/Chocolate/Butter mix on top.

 Mix all the ingredients together thoroughly, and then pour into the tin and press down.